GA86/CTF/Romance-Dawn.md

 ERROR: 7uffy.png
 ```

-if you are unaware of png files data structure, a rapide look at [this source](http://www.libpng.org/pub/png/spec/1.2/PNG-Chunks.html) tells you that there are four critical chunks in a png file (see below image).
+If you are unaware of png files data structure, a rapid look at [this source](http://www.libpng.org/pub/png/spec/1.2/PNG-Chunks.html) tells you that there are four critical chunks in a png file (see below image).

 <p align="center">
 <img src="https://github.com/GA86/CTF/blob/master/png-chunks.png" width="400">